kili-technology/kili-python-sdk/docs/sdk/tutorials/finetuning_dinov2.md

 ## Model training

-In this section, we will fine-tune the DINOv2 model on using labeled images from a Kili project.
+In this section, we will fine-tune the DINOv2 model using labeled images from a Kili project.

 ### Dataset preparation